Military activity in Afghanistan: updated to 7th July

 - About the incident at Haidarabad: [Afgha News] [Yahoo News] [Bassirat.net] [BBC News] [El Mundo] [New York Times] .

-62 insurgents and 45 civilians were killed in the operations [Yahoo News, Sunday 1st July].
+- A local investigation reported that 62 insurgents and 45 civilians were killed in the operations [Yahoo News, Sunday 1st July].

 - NATO-ISAF operations with civilian deaths : Civilian deaths and friendly fire on ISAF operations (Afghanistan) [updated] , Civilians killed by NATO at Afghanistan : the case of Zerkoh Valley (Shindand, Herat) .